MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-an-app-submission.md

 keywords: windows 10, uwp, Windows Store submission API, app submission
 ---

-# Get an app submission using the Windows Store submission API
+# Get an app submission

 Use this method in the Windows Store submission API to get data for an existing app submission.
 For more information about the process of process of creating an app submission by using the Windows Store submission API, see [Manage app submissions](manage-app-submissions.md).